With You (Khaid song)

 "With You" is a song by Nigerian Afropop singer Khaid, released on 28 January 2022.
 The song was produced by Nigerian record producer Prodby106, Ozekidus, and Z3na.
 It was ranked at number 8 on TheCable's list of 10 TCL radio pick of the week, and debuted on number 48 on TurnTable Top 50 chart.
 As of April 2022, "With You" has received 10.5 million streams on Boomplay.

 Background

 After signing a record deal with Sydney Talker newly launched label, Neville Records in 2022.
 Khaid "With You" was released on 28 January 2022, 8 days after he was introduced to the public by various Instagram Comedians, including Sydney Talker, who serves as the label founder.
 The production was handled by Prodby106, Ozekidus and Z3na.
 Then mixing and mastering were handled by Swaz and STG.

 Music video

 On 28 January 2022, Khaid released the music video for "With You", under Neville Records.
-The visual sees Khaid lounging around his apartment as a ghost and in the street of Lagos in a Taxi.
+The visual sees Khaid lounging around his apartment as a ghost and in the street of Lagos in a Danfo.
 The visual was directed by Olu The Wave, for A Strange Picture.
 The music video reached 1.1 million views on YouTube, as of April 2022.